Chidu3366/CTJGP_ckad/LAB 9 - RBAC.md

 ```
 chown test-user:test-user test-user.crt
 ```
-sSet the credentials for the user test-user by specifying the user's certificate and key.
+Set the credentials for the user test-user by specifying the user's certificate and key.
 Then we set the context for the user to ensure they are associated with the correct cluster.
 Finally, we view the kubeconfig file to ensure the changes are reflected.
 Now switch to test-user again
 ```
 su test-user